-- Keep your animals' stalls or pens clean and dry, and dispose of manure in the proper location. - Monitor your animals closely for any signs of illness and report any concerns to the show manager or veterinarian. - Keep your animals cool to avoid overheating. - Maintain good ventilation in the stall or pen-use fans placed outside of the animals' reach if necessary and if allowed by the show management. - Avoid nose-to-nose contact between your animals and other exhibitors' animals. - Don't share equipment, feed or water buckets, or tack with other exhibitors. - Don't use shared equipment in a wash area or milking area, and try to keep your animals from touching walls or tie chains that other animals have touched. - Always keep clean, fresh water available to your animals. - Keep dust to a minimum. - Prevent the public and other exhibitors from touching or feeding your animals. - Wash or sanitize your hands frequently, to protect your animals and for your own safety. - Avoid eating or drinking in the animal area.
+- Keep copies of certificates of veterinary inspection (CVIs), vaccination records, and test results readily available. - Keep your animals' stalls or pens clean and dry and dispose of manure in the proper location. - Monitor your animals closely for any signs of illness and report any concerns to the show manager or veterinarian. - Sick animals should be immediately removed from the exhibition and moved to the designated temporary isolation area, and should be removed from the exhibition site as soon as possible.
+Isolate animals when they are returned to the farm. - Keep your animals cool to avoid overheating. - Maintain good ventilation in the stall or pen-use fans placed outside of the animals' reach if necessary and if allowed by the show management. - Avoid nose-to-nose contact between your animals and other exhibitors' animals. - Don't share equipment, feed or water buckets, or tack with other exhibitors. - Don't use shared equipment in a wash area or milking area, and try to keep your animals from touching walls or tie chains that other animals have touched. - Follow the event protocols for handling milk from lactating cows. - Always keep clean, fresh water available to your animals. - Keep dust to a minimum. - Prevent the public and other exhibitors from touching or feeding your animals. - Wash or sanitize your hands frequently, to protect your animals and for your own safety. - Avoid eating or drinking in the animal area.